KArbeRes/MagentaA11yV2/public/content/documentation/web/component/list.md

    - I use the arrow key to browse to a list
       - I HEAR it identifies itself as a list
       - I HEAR it declares the number of items in the list
-   - WHEN when I use the tab key I HEAR nothing happens to the list itself because lists must NOT be focusable
+   - WHEN I use the tab key I HEAR nothing happens to the list itself because lists must NOT be focusable

 3. Mobile screenreader